MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection: Conclusion

 \section{Conclusion}

-We present \textbf{MLLM-Fabric}, a robotic framework that integrates visual, tactile, and force sensing with large language model reasoning to support fabric sorting and selection.
-By recasting material understanding as a pairwise property comparison task, the system achieves accurate and interpretable predictions across elasticity, softness, thickness, and texture.
-Evaluated on 220 fabrics and ten real-world scenarios, the proposed method outperforms symbolic and pretrained baselines in both property ranking and task-specific fabric selection.
-This work establishes a foundation for multimodal, reasoning-capable robotic systems, with future directions including fine-grained generalization, duplicate-aware learning, and real-time decision-making for deformable object manipulation.
+We present \textbf{MLLM-Fabric}, a robotic framework that integrates visual, tactile, and force sensing with large language model reasoning for fabric sorting and selection.
+By framing material understanding as pairwise property comparisons, it enables accurate and interpretable predictions across elasticity, softness, thickness, and texture.
+Tested on 220 fabrics and ten real-world scenarios, our approach outperforms symbolic, pretrained, and task-specific baselines in both property ranking and selection.
+This work lays the groundwork for multimodal, reasoning-enabled robotic systems.